boyski/mdsh/README.md

 recognize "mdsh" as being the name of a POSIX-conformant shell.
 The only reasonable workaround is to symlink it to a name that _is_ recognized as a POSIX shell.
-Probably "rksh -> mdsh" is the best choice since almost no one uses it as a real shell.
+Probably "rksh -> mdsh" is the best choice since almost no one uses rksh as a real shell.

 		NFS Cache Flushing

 Perhaps stretching the definition of "diagnosis" a bit, mdsh can also trigger NFS cache flushing behavior.
-This can help make distributed parallel builds more robust.
-See the --HELP message for details.
+This may be useful in making distributed parallel builds more robust, but it's experimental.
+See the --HELP (uppercase) message for details.

+		Testing

 Running "make test" will exercise a few mdsh features and thus serve as a demo as well.